• Recipes

 • No prep work, just dump all the ingredients in the Instant Pot

-• Use whole chicken tenders, no cutting raw chicken
+• Use chicken breast tenders, no need to cut raw chicken

 • Flavorful, with lots of sauce and cheese